 Going to counseling is not “giving up.“ Far from it, it can be an incredibly courageous step and can help you regain control of your life.
 But it does involve surrender.

 You are surrendering the idea that you have all the answers.
-(You are surrendering the idea that you have all the questions!)
+(And surrendering the idea that you have all the questions!)

-You are “giving up” on the notion that you’ve got this, you are managing this, this is under control.
-You are “giving up” the idea that what you are currently doing is getting you the results you want in your life and relationships.
+You are “giving up” on the notion that you’ve got this, you are managing this, this is under control, the idea that what you are currently doing is getting you the results you want in your life and relationships.
 It might be time to “give up.”

 Some people won’t go because they are embarrassed or they think there is a stigma attached to seeing a counselor or therapist.
 Some think that they will be paying someone to just listen to them, and hey, they have friends that will do that for free.